Herding Dogs

 About the Swedish Lapphund

-The Swedish Lapphund is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Swedish Lapphund is best matched with experienced owners.
+The Swedish Lapphund is a medium herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Swedish Lapphund is best matched with experienced owners.
 Typically standing 16 to 20 inches and weighing 30 to 45 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Swedish Lapphund brings a distinct combination of traits that sets it apart.
 The Swedish Lapphund has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Swedish Lapphund loves being close to its people and forms strong bonds with every member of the household.